Boric acid: pH buffer

 Boric acid in equilibrium with its conjugate base the borate ion is widely used (in the concentration range 50–100 ppm boron equivalents) as a primary or adjunct pH buffer system in swimming pools.
 Boric acid is a weak acid, with pK_{a} (the pH at which buffering is strongest because the free acid and borate ion are in equal concentrations) of 9.24 in pure water at 25 °C. But apparent pK_{a} is substantially lower in swimming pool or ocean waters because of interactions with various other molecules in solution.
-It will be around 9.0 in a salt-water pool.
+It will be around 9.0 in a saltwater pool.
 No matter which form of soluble boron is added, within the acceptable range of pH and boron concentration for swimming pools, boric acid is the predominant form in aqueous solution, as shown in the accompanying figure.
 The boric acid – borate system can be useful as a primary buffer system (substituting for the bicarbonate system with pK} = 6.0 and pK} = 9.4 under typical salt-water pool conditions) in pools with salt-water chlorine generators that tend to show upward drift in pH from a working range of pH 7.5–8.2.
 Buffer capacity is greater against rising pH (towards the pKa around 9.0), as illustrated in the accompanying graph.
-The use of boric acid in this concentration range does not allow any reduction in free HOCl concentration needed for pool sanitation, but it may add marginally to the photo-protective effects of cyanuric acid and confer other benefits through anti-corrosive activity or perceived water softness, depending on overall pool solute composition.
+The use of boric acid in this concentration range does not allow any reduction in free HOCl concentration needed for pool sanitation.
+Still, it may add marginally to the photo-protective effects of cyanuric acid and confer other benefits through anti-corrosive activity or perceived water softness, depending on overall pool solute composition.

 Lubrication

 Colloidal suspensions of nanoparticles of boric acid dissolved in petroleum or vegetable oil can form a remarkable lubricant on ceramic or metal surfaces with a coefficient of sliding friction that decreases with increasing pressure to a value ranging from 0.10 to 0.02.
 Self-lubricating B(OH)3 films result from a spontaneous chemical reaction between water molecules and B2O3 coatings in a humid environment.
-In bulk-scale, an inverse relationship exists between friction coefficient and Hertzian contact pressure induced by applied load.
+On a bulk scale, an inverse relationship exists between the friction coefficient and the Hertzian contact pressure induced by the applied load.

 Boric acid is used to lubricate carrom and novuss boards, allowing for faster play.